Everything You Need To Know About The New Facebook Pages Experience

 This can get pretty confusing, but there are a couple of ways to switch between your personal profile and your business page.

-The first way is to click the profile icon on the upper left of your page.
+The first way is to click the profile icon on the upper right of Facebook.
 This will open up a sidebar and it will say which you are currently interacting as.
-You can click on the icon with the arrows around it to switch.
-If you manage more than one page, you can click “see all profiles” and select the one you want.
+You can select your page to switch from there or if you manage more than one page, you can click “see all profiles” and select the one you want.

 Previous